-On July 17, 2012, FERC licensed the W. Kerr Scott Hydropower project to be located at the U.S. Army Corps of Engineers' (Corps) W. Kerr Scott Dam on the Yadkin River in Wilkes County, North Carolina.
+On July 17, 2012, FERC licensed the W. Kerr Scott Hydropower project to be located at the Corps' W. Kerr Scott Dam on the Yadkin River in Wilkes County, North Carolina.
 The licensee for the W. Kerr Scott Hydropower project is not expected to commence construction by the already extended deadline of July 17, 2016.
 Legislation is required to extend the construction commencement deadline.